strict-beauty/freelantopia/README.md

 Even if you don't believe in the honesty of God, you can't help but believe in the honesty of smart contracts.

-> Second, let's talk about unnecessary pranks.
+## Second, Let's talk about unnecessary pranks.

 Pranks aren't always superfluous.